venkatalakshmiparimala/AI_on_FHIR/README.md

 ---

 ## Authors
-- Developed by Venkata Lakshmi Parimala for the AI on FHIR Full-Stack Take-Home Assignment.
+- Developed by Venkata Lakshmi Parimala for the AI on FHIR Full-Stack.

 ---

-📝 Thank you for reviewing this submission!